privacyguides/privacyguides.org/docs/email.en.md

     However, [Open-Exchange](https://en.wikipedia.org/wiki/Open-Xchange), the software platform used by Mailbox.org, [does not support](https://kb.mailbox.org/display/BMBOKBEN/Encryption+of+calendar+and+address+book) the encryption of your address book and calendar.
 A [standalone option](calendar-contacts.md) may be more appropriate for that information.

-??? check "Email Encryption"
+??? success "Email Encryption"

     Mailbox.org has [integrated encryption](https://kb.mailbox.org/display/MBOKBEN/Send+encrypted+e-mails+with+Guard) in their webmail, which simplifies sending messages to people with public OpenPGP keys.
 They also allow [remote recipients to decrypt an email](https://kb.mailbox.org/display/MBOKBEN/My+recipient+does+not+use+PGP) on Mailbox.org's servers.
 This feature is useful when the remote recipient does not have OpenPGP and cannot decrypt a copy of the email in their own mailbox.

     Mailbox.org also supports the discovery of public keys via HTTP from their [Web Key Directory (WKD)](https://wiki.gnupg.org/WKD).
 This allows people outside of Mailbox.org to find the OpenPGP keys of Mailbox.org accounts easily, for cross-provider E2EE.

-??? check "Digital Legacy"
+??? success "Digital Legacy"

     Mailbox.org has a digital legacy feature for all plans.
 You can choose whether you want any of your data to be passed to heirs providing that they apply and provide your testament.
 Alternatively, you can nominate a person by name and address.